Projects

 Project B13

-Enterococci in allogeneic stem cell transplantation – indicators of loss of diversity or true GvHD pathogens?
+Enterococci in ASCT: Indicators of loss of diversity or true GvHD pathogens?

 Site: Regensburg

-Principal Investigators: PD Dr. med.
-Daniela Weber, Prof. Dr. med.
+Principal Investigators: Prof. Dr. med.
+Daniela Weber, Dr. med.
+Elisabeth Meedt, Prof. Dr. med.
 Dr. rer. nat.
-André Gessner, Prof. Dr. med.
-Ernst Holler
+André Gessner

 1. Stein-Thoeringer CK, Nichols KB, Lazrak A, Docampo MD, Slingerland AE, Slingerland JB, Clurman AG, Armijo G, Gomes ALC, Shono Y, Staffas A, Burgos da Silva M, Devlin S, Markey KA, Bajic D, Pinedo R, Tsakmaklis A, Littmann ER, Pastore A, Taur Y, Monette S, Arcila ME, Pickard AJ, Maloy M, Wright RJ, Amoretti LA, Fontana E, Pham D, Jamal MA, Weber D, Sung AD, Hashimoto D, Scheid C, Xavier JB, Messina JA, Romero K, Lew M, Bush A, Bohannon L, Hayasaka K, Hasegawa Y, Vehreschild MJGT, Cross JR, Ponce DM, Perales MA, Giralt SA, Jenq RR, Teshima T, Holler E, Chao NJ, Pamer EG, Peled JU, van den Brink MRM.
 Lactose drives Enterococcus expansion to promote graft-versus-host disease.
 Science 2019; 366, 1143–1149. doi:10.1126/science.aax3760.